semaphoreci/docs/ios-continuous-integration_5c8a397c2c7d3a154460db00.md

 ### Downloading code

-To download your code in a job, use the [`checkout` command][checkout], an [open source script][checkout-source] provided by Semaphore.
+To download your code in a job, use [`checkout`][checkout], an [open source script][checkout-source] provided by Semaphore.

-By default this performs a shallow git clone from a remote origin.
-If you want a full clone which will be cached by Semaphore, use `checkout --use-cache`.
+By default `checkout` performs a shallow git clone from a remote origin.
+If you need a full clone that will be cached by Semaphore, use `checkout --use-cache`.

 ``` yaml
 commands: